-Food ‘addiction’ isn’t a new topic, but one that resurfaces periodically when there appears to be nothing else to blame for a person’s weight struggles.
-These days, with faith in low-carbohydrate diets waning, it seems that people are almost looking for another carbohydrate-free code that will explain their seeming inability to eat certain foods without overeating them.
+Food “addiction” isn’t a new topic, but one that resurfaces periodically when there appears to be nothing else to blame for a person’s weight struggles.
+These days, as faith in low-carbohydrate diets waxes and wanes, it seems that people are almost looking for another carbohydrate-free code that will explain their seeming inability to eat certain foods without overeating them.

 While it seems so common sense, what escapes most people is that trying to avoid specific foods – as well as keep calorie intake low – sets us up for overeating those foods and anything else that’s in our line of sight when we’ve gotten too hungry.

 An experience this past weekend seemed to confirm this.
 I sat next to an acquaintance at a dinner party; I knew she was a former Atkins dieter who wasn’t being so successful with it these days.
 She’d aged a few years, which had taken her into perimenopause, when no matter how hard you work at it, some of us find our bodies getting a little larger.
 (The experts don’t really know why, but it’s not uncommon for women to gain 5, 10 or even more pounds during perimenopause and/or menopause.
 I believe there’s definitely more to it than women just getting older and slowing down – which is what you will commonly read is the cause of the weight gain.)
 She made a few comments about her struggles; I talked a little about the non-diet approach, and we left it at that.

 During the meal, however, I couldn’t help but noticing how she ate.
 We both ordered steak, and with it came salad, mashed potatoes, green beans and bread.
 She had missed the cocktail portion of the party and was hungry, so proceeded to eat all her salad, steak, and green beans.
 But she didn’t touch the potatoes or bread.